 You can check out the one that I got and see the reviews and ratings on amazon by clicking here.

 The Concept2 Model D indoor rowing machine is pretty much the golden standard from which most, if not all other models are compared to.
-I’ve been using this rower for the past few months and it has become my favorite for a number of reasons:
+I’ve been using this rower for the past few months for my upper body as well as lower body conditioning and it has become my favorite for a number of reasons:

-- The build quality is superb, it is a built to be a heavy duty rower able to support all user weights and heights.
+- The build quality is superb, it is a built to be a heavy duty rower able to withstand intense exercise and support all user weights and heights.

 - It moves and flows very smoothly with each push and pull stroke